Pawsey-Internships/intro-unix-shell/content/1-Introducing-the-shell/_index.md

 **exercises:** 0 minutes

 **guiding questions:**
-- "What is a command shell and why would I use one?"
+- What is a command shell and why would I use one?

-objectives:
+**objectives:**
-- "Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs."
+- Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs.
-- "Explain when and why command-line interfaces should be used instead of graphical interfaces."
+- Explain when and why command-line interfaces should be used instead of graphical interfaces.

 {{% /notice %}}